-- pull\up (bool) If True, the pin will be pulled high with an internal resistor.
-If False (the default), the pin will be pulled low. - pin\factory (Factory (page 166)) See API Pins (page 163) for more information (this is an advanced feature which most users can ignore).
+- pin (int) The GPIO pin (in Broadcom numbering) that the device is connected to.
+If this is None a GPIODeviceError (page 188) will be raised. - pull\up (bool) If True, the pin will be pulled high with an internal resistor.
+If False (the default), the pin will be pulled low. - pin\factory (Factory (page 176)) See API Pins (page 173) for more information (this is an advanced feature which most users can ignore).